CFI 2015 News and Events

 _________________________________________________________________________________

-Marc Jenkins, PhD, Microbiology and Immunology, Researchers in Norway develop new blood test to diagnose coeliac disease using a method developed in the Jenkins lab.
-Read more...
+Researchers in Norway have developed a new blood test to diagnose coeliac disease using a method originally developed in the laboratory of Marc Jenkins, PhD, Department of Microbiology and Immunology, University of Minnesota.
+Read more about this research

 _________________________________________________________________________________